The Misconception That Margins Equal Skimming

 The most undervalued element within agency margins is risk assumption.

-Non-payment risk: When clients delay or refuse payment, agencies advance payments to contractors (freelancers) from their own funds.
+Non-payment risk: When clients delay or refuse payment, many agencies advance payments to contractors (freelancers) from their own funds as a convention (this is a business practice rather than a legal obligation, and depends on contract terms and the agency's financial capacity).
 When freelancers encounter non-payment in direct contracts, they must pursue collection independently.
 Considering the cost and time of legal procedures, many cases of small unpaid amounts end in resignation.

 Defect liability: Agencies bear responsibility for corrections and damages when deliverables have issues.
 While agencies separately address issues with freelancers, from the client's perspective there's reassurance that "the agency will handle it responsibly."